MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Belgium/how-to-download-coda-files-from-an-isabel-server.md

 ---
-    title: How to: Download CODA Files from an Isabel Server | Microsoft Docs
+    title: How to Download CODA Files from an Isabel Server | Microsoft Docs
     description: CODA files can be downloaded manually or in attended mode.
     services: project-madeira
     documentationcenter: ''